osu-eesc/cms-docs/user-guide/docs/primary-roles.md

 ## Team Leader or Group Coordinator

 - Administrative role assignment for your content team, county office or program group to lead the creation and management of high-quality content for Oregonians and beyond
-    - With guidance from your program area leader, regional director, related group or team leader(s), and the Digital Content and Engagement (DCE) Strategy Team, lead a high functioning team to identify and create educational, programmatic, or location-based content (depending on your group)
+    - With guidance from your program area leader, regional director, related group or team leader(s), and the Digital Content and Engagement (Navigator) Strategy Team, lead a high functioning team to identify and create educational, programmatic, or location-based content (depending on your group)
     - Manage the content to ensure accessibility, ease of use, and high-quality display
     - Define and communicate roles of content team members (\*see appendix &quot;More Defined Content Team Member Roles&quot;) or division of group assignments
     - Review content metrics, analytics, and provide recommendations to team or group members as needed